Crabsquid936/Anaroak/README.md

 <!DOCTYPE readme>

-THis is where the online game, Anaroak will be developed
+This is where the online game, Anaroak will be developed